 - (a) Describe the time series with an appropriate plot/diagram.
 Comment on the diagram and provide summary statistics.
 Is there a visible trend?
 Test for the trend using simple linear regression.
-You can choose different time intervals to "prove" that the time series has extensive time periods of trends, if any. - For steps b, c, and d, leave out the last 8 observations that will be referred to as "the testing set". - (b) Stationarity.
+You can choose different time intervals to "prove" that the time series has extensive time periods of trends, if any. - For steps b, c, and d, leave out the last 10 observations that will be referred to as "the testing set". - (b) Stationarity.
 Use a formal test for stationarity.
 If it is clear from the diagram that your data is non-stationary, you may apply an appropriate transformation but perform testing first.
 State the hypotheses and interpret the outcome of the test.
 Use 5% significance level.
 If the data does not seem to be stationary even after transformation, attempt another transformation and repeat this step.
 Make sure that you have the figure containing the stationary time series.
-In case you have to choose between mildly (visualize you're the time series in question) nonstationary time series and "white noise" style time series, choose the former in favor of the latter.

-- (c) Plot the ACF and PACF plots.
+In case you have to choose between mildly (visualize the time series in question) non-stationary time series and "white noise" style time series, choose the former in favor of the latter. - (c) Plot the ACF and PACF plots.
 Choose the number of lags appropriately and justify your choice.
 Explain what the plots show.
-Specifically state and interpret the value of the second (2nd) bar in the ACF plot and explain how it has been used in the analysis.
+Specifically state and interpret the value of the first (1st) bar in the PACF plot and explain how it has been used in the analysis.
 Return to this question when you have chosen "the best" model.
 Make specific references to the models you selected for the step (d).
-Use these plots as the basis for your choices in (d). - (d) Choose at least four the most promising ARIMA models that are top candidates to fit the data (leaving out the testing set).
+Use these plots as the basis for your choices in (d). - (d) Whatever the (P)ACF plots you got, choose at least four the most promising ARIMA models that are top candidates to fit the data (leaving out the testing set).
 One of them should be an ARIMA(0,d,0): indicate what "d" you have chosen and why.
+You have to have a detailed description of your selection process: why selected by you models are better than other potential candidates.
 Provide output, analysis and the AIC scores for each "potentially good" model.
 Interpret your findings.
 Which model seems most promising?
 Should any of your models be disregarded completely?
 Why? - (e) Choose the two "best" models from (d).
-Use the last 8 observations, i.e. your testing set, to calculate RMSE.
+Use the last 10 observations, i.e. your testing set, to calculate RMSE.
 The calculations should be explicit and easy to follow.
 Compare the two and interpret the difference.
 Moreover, visualize both predictions and discuss the figures.
 Make clear and well-motivated conclusions.
 Specifically discuss the values of the RMSE for the selected models. - (f) Pick "the best" model from question (e).
 Test that model for ARCH effect.
 State the hypothesis and explain the outcome of your test.
 Explain what the presence of ARCH effect would mean for your results in (d), even if you did not find any.
 Discuss briefly why estimating variance is important in financial forecasting.
 Visualize the ARCH effect for your model. - (g) Pick "the best" model from question (e).
 Write down the model explicitly and discuss the coefficients.
 Discuss connection to the (P)ACF plots.
 Provide residual analysis of the model and report your conclusions.
 Further, provide overall conclusions for your analysis.

-Part II (One "Pen-and-Paper-Answer" question: one cannot use R-Studio to solve it.
+Part II ("Pen-and-Paper-Answer" questions: one cannot use R-Studio to solve it.
 Write your answers on a paper.)